Lurkrazy/TVM-new-papers/MUFuser.md

 A100 and RTX3080

-1. Fused GEMM operator chains and self-attention Operators: better than Bolt, Pytorch(Triton backend?), [FlashAttention commit: 57ee618](https://github.com/Dao-AILab/flash-attention) and Ansor.
+1. Fused GEMM operator chains and self-attention Operators: better than Bolt, Pytorch(Triton backend?), [FlashAttention commit: 57ee618](https://github.com/Dao-AILab/flash-attention)(Is this flashattention1 or 2?) and Ansor.

 2. End-to-End models(Bert-Small, Bert-Base, and Bert-Large):  + Ansor achieved about a 1.3× speedup over Ansor.
 MCFuser+Relay achieved about a 1.5x speedup over Relay alone.